 This Thandai Powder recipe, which is a mix of some nuts and spices, is versatile and can be used for so many purposes other than making Thandai from it.

-And the best part is that this Thandai powder is made without any sugar.
+And the best part is that this thandai powder is made without any sugar.
 You can have it as it is or sweeten it with the sweetener of your choice.

 thandai powder recipe